 The course is an analysis of the religious experience of various persons and groups, east and west, in traditional and contemporary settings.
 It includes indigenous religions, Hinduism, Buddhism, Confucianism, Taoism, Judaism, Christianity, and Islam.

-Prerequisite(s): Completion of RWR 100 with a "C" or better, or appropriate placement score
+Prerequisite(s): Completion of ENG 155 with a "C" or better, or equivalent GPA or placement score

 RESPIRATORY THERAPY (RES)